 You can use a well-defined process if you want to perfect the art of how to get a promotion.
 Many people think if they work hard and do a good job, promotions will fall in their lap.
 Unfortunately that just doesn’t happen very often.
 But the good news is that if you follow this 9-step process you will significantly enhance the odds of getting kicked upstairs to that corner office and landing that sweet job promotion.

 1. Only play where you can win.

 I received an email from a reader who said she’d been working at the same company for over 15 years and was denied a promotion time and time again.
 The reason?
-She didn’t have a college degree.
-While I know that there are plenty of great jobs you can get without a degree (that do provide advancement), she may not have one of them.
+She didn’t have a 4 year degree.
+While I know that there are plenty of available jobs even if you do not have a degree (that do provide advancement), she may not have one of them.
 Look at the people who are advancing in your firm.
 Do you have the same skill level and credentials they have?
 If so there is absolutely no reason why you can’t advance too.
 This is exciting.

 But if you notice that everyone who does get promoted has skills and/or education that you lack, you have to be realistic.
 If you can’t get the skills and/or education you may be in a dead-end job.
 In that case, it might be time to change your career into something more promising.

 Regardless if you are male or female, the best way to get promoted is to manage others.
 In short, you want to be the “go to” person.
 At first you may have to create this situation in an informal way (I’ll show you how to do this in just a bit.)
 But it’s critical to become a manager of others if you want to advance.
 And the more people who report to you, the more money you’ll make and the more quickly you’ll be promoted.
 Here’s a quick example:

 According to PayScalecom*, if you are a software developer, you’ll earn $66,000.
 But if you are a software developer with 3 people who report to you, that salary jumps to $74,000.